 Tip #3: Make shopping easier

 If your kids throw a strop when you're shopping, why not try playing bananas and beans?
 Ask them to find everything on your shopping list that begins with the letter 'B'.
 If you don't have a shopping list, ask them to point out all the 'B' words they see.
-You can find more parents' tips for avoiding shopping meltdowns here.
+Here are loads more idea for avoiding shopping meltdowns.

 Tip #4: To calm their wild side after school